HookToSky/django-driver-tracker/README.md

  ### If I Had More Time...
   - I would like to update my django model for Markers to get a history object to store all coordinates for each driver.
 Then I could draw a line on the map to show the distance they achieved from the start. (as driver locations are updated in every 5 seconds)
   - Functionality to register/delete drivers (rather than using the admin panel or sending http request to admin to add new data) and save them through the react frontend with another api endpoint.
+  - I would like to use webpack and replace static files with webpack bundled static files to render the frontend inside the django application.
   - I would like to deploy the project on Heroku.